vishalstark512/ChatBot_With_Intents/README.md

 Chatbot based on intents

-There are 3 files in this repositiry
+There are 3 files in this repositiry:
-"intents.json" file is for holding the chat conversations "generate_data.py" to train you neural network on the give dataset And the last "chat_model.py" for creating the responses for the question asked
+"intents.json" file is for holding the chat conversations, "generate_data.py" to train you neural network on the give dataset, And the last "chat_model.py" for creating the responses for the question asked

 to use the wikipedia, news, google, and weather, which are working online you need to specify the following words